Toshendrarustagi/hybr1d/README.md

 (No body)

 ----------------------------------------------------------------------------------------------------------------------------------------------
-5)Api for buyer to view list of sellers -> http://localhost:8081/api/buyer/list-of-sellers (GET)
+5)(GET) Api for buyer to view list of sellers -> http://localhost:8081/api/buyer/list-of-sellers

 No - header

 No - Body

 ----------------------------------------------------------------------------------------------------------------------------------------------
-6)API for buyer to view catalog using seller id -> http://localhost:8081/api/buyer/seller-catalog/62888c094ef5401006694d87 (example) (GET) (_id in user is seller id with isSeller = true)
+6)(GET) API for buyer to view catalog using seller id -> http://localhost:8081/api/buyer/seller-catalog/62888c094ef5401006694d87 (example) (_id in user is seller id with isSeller = true)

 No - header

 No - Body

 ----------------------------------------------------------------------------------------------------------------------------------------------
-7)API for buyer to create order using seller id -> http://localhost:8081/api/buyer/create-order/62888c094ef5401006694d87 (example) (POST)
+7)(POST) API for buyer to create order using seller id -> http://localhost:8081/api/buyer/create-order/62888c094ef5401006694d87 (example)

 header - 1) | key - content-type ||  value - application/json |